Jeff Bezos Quietly Bet on These 15 Companies — Why You Should, Too

-Have you ever wondered what you would do if you were the richest person alive?
+Have you ever wondered what you would do if you were one of the richest people alive?
 Some of us couldn’t even dream of what to do with just $1 billion.
-However, we can take a look at what the actual richest man alive does with his money.
+However, we can take a look at what one of the actual richest people alive does with his money.

-In October 2018, Amazon founder Jeff Bezos — currently the world’s richest man — had a net worth of $160 billion, according to Forbes.
+As of Oct.
+13, Amazon founder Jeff Bezos has a net worth of $191.4 billion, according to Forbes.
 Bezos has made a wide variety of investments through Amazon; Bezos Expeditions, his venture capital firm; Nash Holdings LLC, a private company he owns; the Bezos Family Foundation; and his own personal fortune.
-The man is so rich, his net worth eclipses the gross domestic product of many countries.

 His investments are out to save the world, too.